 The result was impressive: instead of the 36 transport operations planned, the automated guided transport vehicles managed up to 50 transport operations per hour.
 As Zink explains: “We then expanded the system to include additional source/drain relationships, i.e. the route from the starting point to the destination.
 We were able to use existing stable processes in the shipping center, as well as our SAP-EWM interface, making it possible to operate the vehicles completely autonomously.
 The biggest challenge was to map the complexity of the material flows on an automated basis.”

 The ebm-papst logistics hub.

-At the 225-metre-long cross-dock hall, around 300 trucks leave the company every day at 51 docking ramps.
+At the 225-metre-long cross-dock hall there are 51 docking ramps.
+Around 100 trucks leave the company every day at the 30 goods issue ramps.

 12 automated transport vehicles in use